 Koishikawa Korakuen Gardens 小石川後楽園

-Koishikawa Korakuen Gardens is one of the oldest and most popular gardens in Japan.
-It was built during the early years of the Edo period and the Mito branch of the Tokugawa family resided here.
-The garden was named Korakuen after a poem that encouraged the ruler to enjoy pleasure only after achieving happiness for his people.
-There are ponds and beautiful greenery and is especially pretty during autumn and early spring.
+Koishikawa Korakuen Gardens, one of Japan’s oldest and most popular gardens, was built during the early Edo period and named Korakuen after a poem encouraging the ruler to enjoy pleasure only after achieving happiness for his people.
+The garden features ponds and beautiful greenery, especially lovely during autumn and early spring.

 Find out more about Koishikawa Korakuen Gardens here on Google maps.